timmaxw/os2cx/README.md

-[OpenSCAD](http://www.openscad.org/) is a CAD tool that generates 3D models from a text-based input language.
-[CalculiX](http://www.calculix.de/) simulates 3D models to predict the physical strength, stiffness, etc. using finite element analysis.
-OpenSCAD2CalculiX (or OS2CX for short) integrates OpenSCAD and CalculiX together, so that 3D models generated in OpenSCAD can be simulated in CalculiX.
+OS2CX (short for "OpenSCAD-to-CalculiX") integrates the popular open-source CAD package [OpenSCAD](http://www.openscad.org/) with the open-source analysis package [CalculiX](http://www.calculix.de/).
+OpenSCAD lets the user generate 3D models defined using a text-based input language.
+CalculiX simulates 3D models to predict physical properties such as strength, stiffness, etc. using finite element analysis.
+OS2CX interfaces OpenSCAD and CalculiX together, so that 3D models generated in OpenSCAD can be simulated in CalculiX.

 OS2CX is an experimental, alpha-quality project.
-Results may contain errors.
+It's not particularly well-tested, and results may not be accurate.
 Don't use it for anything important!

 # Example